nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 **Setting USB VBUS Current Draw**

 The current draw limit of VBUS can be set by software.
-Check the [AXP209 datasheet](https://github.com/NextThingCo/CHIP-Hardware/blob/master/CHIP%5Bv1_0%5D/CHIPv1_0-BOM-Datasheets/AXP209_Datasheet_v1.0en.pdf). for information starting on page 33.
+Check the [AXP209 datasheet](https://github.com/NextThingCo/CHIP-Hardware/blob/master/CHIP%5Bv1_0%5D/CHIPv1_0-BOM-Datasheets/AXP209_Datasheet_v1.0en.pdf). for more information starting on page 33.
 The setting options are 100mA, 500mA, 900mA and "no limit".
-"No Limit" is what C.H.I.P.
+"900mA" is what C.H.I.P.
 Pro is set to by default upon boot.
 Keep in mind that, if you set the current limit and the current draw exceeds the threshold, C.H.I.P. will shut down.

 ### Battery and BTS Pin